 The first thing you need to realize is that both of these machines are high-end pieces of equipment, which come with prices that match.

 The Max Trainer is an awfully expensive machine, particularly when it comes to the higher-spec models, but it justifies its price tag by including an incredible amount of technology and innovative features.

 Just like the Max Trainer, the elliptical will cost you a large sum of money.
 Again, the reason for this is that it includes a quality build and a number of features.

 Verdict- Max Trainer 3 – Elliptical 2

-More features, more tech and a more varied workout.
-While the elliptical is good, there are others on the market which do a similar job, that can be obtained for a much lower price.
+More features, more tech, and a more varied workout.
+While the elliptical is good, there are others on the market that do a similar job, that can be obtained for a much lower price.

 A close-run thing throughout, the unique workout and all of the high-tech features that are included in the Max Trainer just push it out in front.

 The Bowflex Elliptical is definitely a high-quality machine and, if you want a top-of-the-range cross trainer, is definitely a good option.
 However, with everything taken into consideration, it simply just lags behind the Max Trainer overall.

 So hopefully, I will have put all of your doubts to rest when it comes to deciding which of these machines is right for you.
 However, if there are any lingering queries, allow me to clear up a few of the most frequently asked questions before I go.